• Skip to primary navigation

 Instant Pot Drunken Noodles

-Drunken Noodles with Chicken
+Drunken Noodles Recipe

-Thai Drunken Noodles also know as “Pad Kee Mao” are meant to be very spicy, but, today’s recipe is not overwhelming – I made it “everyone-friendly” (at least I think so) 😀
+Thai Drunken Noodles also know as "Pad Kee Mao" are meant to be very spicy, but, today's recipe is not overwhelming - I made it "everyone-friendly" (at least I think so!)

-Pad Kee Mao – Ingredients
+Pad Kee Mao - Ingredients & substitutions

 Find the Ingredients with actual measurements way below the post on the "Recipe Card".
 The list below is just a reference.